-ICSI is very effective in treating the following cases:
+ICSI is very effective in treating the following cases of male infertility:

-- Weak motility movement and low sperm count
+- Weak motility (sperm movement) and low sperm count

-- Diseases that prevent sperms from reaching the ejaculate or conditions that require extracting surgically the sperms of the testicles.
+- Diseases that prevent sperms from reaching the oocytes.
+Ejaculation issues or situations that require extracting sperm cells surgically from the testicles.

-- The sperm may have trouble reaching the center of the egg (cytoplasm).
+- Fertilization problems (The sperm may have trouble entering the cytoplasm of the egg)